All Episodes

 Happens to be that the FBI director at the time was Robert Mueller.

-What's a unique about Uranium One is we had a guy, uh our own spy within Vladimir Putin's network in America.
+What's unique about Uranium One is we had a guy, our own spy within Vladimir Putin's network in America.

-And they were had their operators involved in bribery, blackmail, kickbacks, and money laundering.
+And they had their operatives involved in bribery, blackmail, kickbacks, and money laundering.

 Anyway, to the extent, you know, Barr also explicitly called for more investigations of the Clinton, saying, I don't think all this stuff about throwing Clinton in jail or jumping to the conclusion that she should be prosecuted is appropriate, but added, but I do think there are things that should be investigated that have not been investigated.